zarf-dev/proposals/0033-registry-proxy/README.md

 <!-- The daemonset pod will not be monitored by a sidecar / istio?
 TODO: figure this out.
 Also does the istio host mode change this? -->

 The baseline [pod security standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) recommends that pods should not set hostPort or HostNetwork.
 Users with controllers that enforce these standards, such as Kyverno, will need to make an exemption.
 Additionally, some distros will disable hostPort and hostNetwork by default and users will need to use admin permissions to allow these features.
-For example, Openshift requires hostPort pods to be run with a privileged service account while Talos requires that the namespace be privileged for hostPort to be enabled.
+For example, OpenShift requires hostPort or hostNetwork pods to be run with a privileged service account while Talos requires that the namespace be privileged for hostPort to be enabled.
 For this feature to be considered stable, the Zarf documentation must include instructions for which settings to change to enable hostPort / hostNetwork on the most common Kubernetes distributions.
 Zarf currently has no distro specific documentation, but plans to add this, see ([#3686](https://github.com/zarf-dev/zarf/issues/3686)).

 The registry is no longer accessible from outside of the cluster by default.
 Some users may rely on this, and will instead have to setup their own exposed service to connect to the registry.